OntimizeWeb/docs/_o_components/35-o-table-export.component.md

 <b>The exportation process is performed as follows:</b>

-- Firstly, the table collects all the required information to perform the exportation, the table data, column names, column types... using the <a href="https://github.com/OntimizeWeb/ontimize-web-ngx/blob/8.x.x/projects/ontimize-web-ngx/src/lib/services/ontimize-export-data-provider-3x.service.ts" target="_blank">OntimizeExportDataProviderService3X</a> service provider, this provider can replace using <a href="/docs/guide/service#extending-ontimize-web-services" target="_blank">O_EXPORT_DATA.
+- Firstly, the table collects all the required information to perform the exportation, the table data, column names, column types... using the <a href="https://github.com/OntimizeWeb/ontimize-web-ngx/blob/8.x.x/projects/ontimize-web-ngx/src/lib/services/ontimize-export-data-provider-3x.service.ts" target="_blank">OntimizeExportDataProviderService3X</a> service provider.

 - Then it sends this information to the server in order to generate the file that will contain the exported data.